Acting U.S. Navy secretary resigns after ridiculing commander of coronavirus-hit ship

 WASHINGTON (Reuters) - Acting Navy Secretary Thomas Modly resigned on Tuesday after he faced mounting backlash for firing and ridiculing the commander of a U.S. aircraft carrier who pleaded for help stemming a coronavirus outbreak onboard.

-“The whole thing was … very unfortunate.
-The captain should not have written a letter.
-He didn’t have to be Ernest Hemingway.
-He made a mistake, but he had a bad day,” Trump said at the White House.

-Modly’s resignation occurred only after mounting pressure from Congress and a backlash from the crew, and followed Trump’s own suggestion on Monday that he might get involved in the crisis — saying the Navy captain whom Modly fired was also a good man.
+But the resignation occurred only after mounting pressure from Congress and a backlash from the crew, and followed President Donald Trump’s suggestion on Monday that he might get involved in the crisis — saying the Navy captain whom Modly fired was also a good man.

 “I briefed President Trump after my conversation with Secretary Modly,” Esper said, as he named an Army Undersecretary Jim McPherson to replace Modly as acting Navy secretary.